 - a pinch of vanilla

 Beat the eggs with sugar in a bowl.
 Better by hand: the electric blender would mix the dough too much, so it could be less soft.

 Then pour the oil and grate inside the lemon peel (only yellow layer…).
-Add a tablespoon of flour continuing stir the dough, until a thick creamy consistency.
+Add a tablespoon of flour at a time, continuing stir the dough, until you have a thick creamy consistency.
 Now it’s time to add half a glass of liqueur, but for kids you can add a bit of vanilla.

 Oil the iron and heat it on the stove.
 When a small wisp of smoke comes out from inside, the iron is ready.
 Open it and pour a big spoon of dough into the center of one plate; press the second plate for 2 or 3 seconds and then turn the iron on the opposite side.
 Wait about 15 seconds, then open and remove the pizzella from the plate.

 Put a layer of jam or hazelnut cream on a waffle, and a second waffle as a lid.

 Enjoy now your pizzelle with your grandchildren, a perfect cake for tea time, so yummy!